dkalema1990/Care-Treatment-DCTs-2026/README.md

 - `requirements.txt` — Python dependencies
 - `.streamlit/secrets.toml.example` — template for your Google credentials
   (copy to `secrets.toml` and fill in; never commit the real one)

+## Security note

+Passwords are stored as salted SHA-256 hashes in the `users` tab (never in plain text), which is reasonable for an internal team tool.
+It isn't enterprise-grade authentication (no lockouts, password resets, or MFA), so keep the Google Sheet itself restricted to people who should have admin-level trust, and change the default admin password immediately after first login.

 ## Troubleshooting